Police searching for 2 ‘escaped’ kangaroos in Ohio

 The first call came into the Brewster Police station Thursday night after someone spotted a baby kangaroo, Chief Nathan Taylor said.
-Then another person stopped at the station Saturday with a video of an adult kangaroo crossing State Route 93 (as seen above).
+Then another person stopped at the station Saturday with a video of an adult kangaroo crossing State Route 93.

 So far, the search for the animals has proved fruitless, but Taylor said they have a general idea of where they may be after there was a sighting of one in town.